SEO Mysteries Revealed

 PART 2/3 – YOU NEED MORE THAN STATIC CONTENT

 Welcome back for part 2.
-If you read our last post you’ll be well informed of what SEO stands for, and you’ll know the super important first step to ensuring your website ranks highly in search engine results.
-And we know that higher search engine results mean higher click-through rates, which means more potential customers are visiting your business!
+If you read our last SEO Mysteries post you’ll be well informed of what SEO stands for.
+You’ll know the super important first step to ensuring your website ranks highly in the search engines.

 After you’ve done your due diligence and determined your key search phrases (perhaps engaging a professional like Web-Sta to help you nail it!), it’s time to get clued in to the second most important way your business can be ‘search engine optimised’!

 With so many hundreds of millions of websites to rank, Google can’t work effectively using the single metric of ‘which keywords and phrases you used once on your homepage’.
 One of many metrics Google uses to establish your website ranking is the frequency of keywords and phrases.

 So firstly, you need website content that contains the key phrases your target market is using in their searches.
 And secondly, you need the right amount of it.
 Too much and Google will penalise, too little and Google will overlook you.

 Given that you can’t just saturate your Home page with key phrases, the best way to increase your key phrase usage is to constantly be releasing fresh content.
 Blogging is one of the easiest and most effective ways to do this.

 All of the top-ranking websites are regularly sharing new content.
 If you want to have a top-ranking website, you have to be regularly sharing new content too.

 Well, let’s say your basic website contains about 3,000 words.
 In those 3,000 words, you need to describe what services or products you offer, who you are and how to contact you.
 Minimum.